predictionmachines/InteractiveDataDisplay/README.md

 `grunt`

 File IDDSamples.html in the root of idd repository contains many samples.
-Note that Chrome and Firefox don't run web workers from local file system for security reasons so some samples may not work if opening IDDSamples.html as local file.
+Note that some browsers don't run web workers from local file system for security reasons so some samples may not work if opening IDDSamples.html as local file.

 Referencing IDD